-In addition to the five prerequisite courses, most pre-Nursing students complete the majority of general education and science courses required for the Nursing Program in order to enhance their chance of admission.
-Specific entry requirements are outlined in a pre-nursing packet that you may obtain from Counseling and Career Services.
+In addition to the five prerequisite courses for 2004-05, most pre-Nursing students complete the majority of general education and science courses required for the Nursing Program in order to enhance their chance of admission.
+Specific entry requirements are outlined in a pre-nursing packet that you may obtain from Counseling and Career Services or Chemeketa's website, www.chemeketa.edu.
 Enrollment in the program is limited, and there is an early deadline for applications.
-We recommend that you contact the Enrollment Services

-(Admissions) Office at 503-399-5006, or Counseling and Career Services at 503-399-5120 for details if you are considering the Nursing program.
+We recommend that you contact the Enrollment Services (Admissions) Office at 503-399-5106, or Counseling and Career Services at 503-399-5120 for details if you are considering the Nursing program.
 Most students spend one or more years in a pre-Nursing program to prepare for applying to the Nursing program.